 Buddhism emphasizes the inevitability of change, Christianity calls on us all to remember that, “whatever you did for one of the least of these brothers and sisters of mine, you did for me [Jesus Christ],” and Islam encourages us all to remember our neighbors, even if they are strangers: “Serve God, and join not any partners with Him; and do good – to parents, kinsfolk, orphans, those in need, neighbors who are near, neighbors who are strangers, the companion by your side, the wayfarer (ye meet).”

 All of us at IAP are confident that faith communities across the United States (and the world) will respond to this growing crisis in new, innovative, and important ways.
-In that vein, we are excited to continue updating this blog with information on:
+In that vein, we are excited to share this blog with information on:

 - Virtual events and communities you can take part in